There may be times when we are powerless to prevent injustice, but there must never be a time when we fail to protest. - Elie Wiesel

 Last year we gathered at the main fountain at Florida International University for a moment of silence at 12 noon.
-This year we call on all people of good will to join us in a 18 minute silent vigil at noon.
-One minute for each year that has passed without justice at the main fountain located next to the Graham Center at Florida International University located on 107th Avenue and SW 8 Street.
+This year we call on all people of good will to join us in a 17 minute silent vigil at noon.
+One minute for each year that has passed without justice.

 Video above and below was taken on July 13, 2010

 On the 15th anniversary of the massacre the Free Cuba Foundation invited a family member who had lost 14 relatives in the massacre.
 His name is Jorge Garcia and his testimony was powerful and gripping.

 In prior years the Free Cuba Foundation has organized a silent vigil for justice at Florida International University at 12 noon.
 The video below is from 2006.

 What do you plan to do now in 2011 to denounce this crime?
 Please comment below.